 It’s one thing to order a free credit report, and another to actually understand what it all means.
-This article aims to teach you “how to read a credit report.”
+This article aims to teach you how to properly read a credit report.

 Anyone can go online and order a free credit report from the credit bureaus, but how many people actually know how to read their credit report?
 The answer: Not many.

 Most Consumers Just Focus on Their Credit Score

 Most people order a credit report from one of the three bureaus, pay for their credit score, and then conclude that they have bad credit or excellent credit, based solely on the three-digit score.
 To this effect, very little gets accomplished.
 You need to actually understand what’s on your credit report to make any sense of your credit score and its relative worth.

 Many seem to think their credit score is the end-all when it comes to determining whether they have good credit or bad credit.
 But a seemingly great credit score will mean very little if there isn’t enough credit history to support large amounts of debt, or a decent number of tradelines to qualify for certain types of loans.